How to Apply

 Transcripts

-Master of Legal Studies (MLS) applicants must provide official transcripts from colleges and universities at which a bachelor's degree or higher was earned.
+Master of Legal Studies (MLS) applicants must provide official transcripts from colleges and universities at which a bachelor degree or higher was earned.
 In order to be considered official, transcripts must be sent directly to Trinity Law School by the issuing school or provided through the LSAC's Credential Assembly Service.

 Recommendations